What Is Continuous Deployment? Definition and Overview

 Jenkins:

-Let’s begin with Jenkins, the most prominent CI/CD tool in the marketplace.
+Let’s begin with Jenkins, the marketplace’s most prominent CI/CD tool.
 Jenkins bills itself as an open-source continual integration server with over 1000 plugins.
-It enables it to get customized for a wide range of use cases.
+It enables it to be customized for a wide range of use cases.

-Jenkins is an excellent choice if you are concerned about the expense of some other solutions; also, it gets extensively utilized.
-Therefore there are a variety of plugins and documentation available.
+Jenkins is an excellent choice if you are concerned about the expense of other solutions; also, it gets extensively utilized.
+Therefore, there are a variety of plugins and documentation available.

 JetBrains TeamCity:

-A free “Professional Server License” with three build agents may be sufficient for small teams.
+A free “Professional Server Licence” with three build agents may be sufficient for small teams.
 Following that, business licenses start at $1,999.

 Gitlab: